astropy/photutils/docs/photutils/psf.rst

     >>> residual_image = photometry.get_residual_image()

-Note that the parameters values for the finder class, i.e., `~photutils.detection.IRAFStarFinder`, are completly chosen in an arbitrary manner and optimum values do vary according to the data.
+Note that the parameters values for the finder class, i.e., `~photutils.detection.IRAFStarFinder`, are completely chosen in an arbitrary manner and optimum values do vary according to the data.

 As mentioned before, the way to actually do the photometry is by using